 Portuguese cotton is harvested by hand, usually in late summer.
 After the meticulous picking process, the cotton travels to the processing plant, where only the very best fibers are selected to be made into Lands' End flannel sheets.
 Midweight fibers are chosen for our five-ounce flannel sheets, while the heavier fibers become six-ounce flannel sheets.

 As you might expect, more ounces means a heavier sheet.
 Use five-ounce flannel bed sheets in spring and summer with a light coverlet, then switch to six-ounce flannel sheets in the fall and winter.
-Add a down comforter or synthetic down comforter on top for plenty of toasty warmth.
+Add a down comforter or synthetic down comforter on top of your Portuguese flannel sheets for plenty of toasty warmth.
 You can even pull flannel duvet covers over your comforter for a coordinated look.

 But we digress…back to the production process.
 Once the long-staple-cotton fibers arrive at the processing plant, they’re woven on massive machines into the plush, super-soft fabric you know as flannel.
 Generations of expertise go into the weaving of Portuguese flannel, which we think should be classified as an art form.

 After it’s expertly woven, the flannel fiber must be brushed on both sides for extra warmth and softness.
 This process creates what we call the "nap," which is pretty funny considering that you'll be taking a "nap" in this stuff once it becomes a set of sheets!
 To maximize your napping experience, make sure you top off your comfy flannel sheets with an extra-plush comforter.